 "You realized I was free again.
 You realized you had married the wrong man."

-She turned on him, her expression vicious, but more alive than he'd seen it.
+She turned on him, her expression vicious, but more alive than he had seen it.
 "And you're the right man?"

 "And I'm the right woman for you?"